 - Have fewer interactions with other medications or food.
 These interactions could otherwise result in you being more prone to bleeding or clotting.

 - Do not require you to adjust the dose frequently dependent on your blood results, as warfarin does.

-As a result, the National Institute for Health and Care Excellence (NICE) has updated its guidance to recommend that DOACs should be offered in preference to warfarin.
+As a result, NICE has updated its guidance to recommend that DOACs should be offered in preference to warfarin.
 If you are already taking warfarin, your doctor may discuss changing you to treatment with a DOAC, depending on the results of your blood tests.